Introducing Oracul: Decentralized Oracle Data Feed Solution for Ethereum

 0.57 / 3.2 * 0.2 = 0.035625.

-I’m building a prototype of the described system: http://oracul.surge.sh/ (Rinkeby testnet, metamask recommended).
-It supports the following features:
+Prototype of the described system: http://oracul.surge.sh/ (Rinkeby testnet).
+It supports following features:

 - Value Reporting and storage on a Weighted Order Statistics Tree, implemented on-chain;

 - Reporting Pools for major exchanges;

 - Constant Reporting Pool (always yields the same value);

 - Round and Shareholder explorer (details on every report for every round);